JamesLi-wood/Chat-Application/README.md

 ## Project Information

 - This project is a chat application in which users are able to send messages to each other in the form of channels or direct messages.
-- Uses stream chat's api build the chat application and
+- Uses stream chat's api to build the chat application

 ## How to run